revrobotDutyZero/robot_library/README.md

 ### Others
 * Refer to `robot_lib_test` package for configuring `CMakeLists.txt` and `package.xml` in order to use robot library
 * Load <strong> robot_lib_params </strong> in `.launch` file that robot library object requires for initialization
-* Refer to any example node in `robot_lib_test` package to learn how to use commands in robot library
+* Refer to any example node in `robot_lib_test` package to learn how to use different aspects of commands in robot library